Amanotoko/ucr-ee213/README.md

 1. Finish all parser-related files in starter-code, so that the parser can parse the input circuit and generate a pre-simulate file for Matlab for further simulation.
 2. Create a MNA time-domain analysis in Matlab.
 3. Create a MNA frequency-domain analysis in Matlab.

+The folder of 'netlist' contains a test file.

+Folder 'starter-code' contains all the execution code.
+Further instuction is included to run the code.